Create Smarter, More Personalized Forms with Answer Piping.

 Conclusion

 In a nutshell, we see that individuals, historians, mystics, scientists, and drunks have something in common: the propensity to seek solutions in the most convenient manner rather than finding answers where they lie.
-The street phenomenon highlights this fact, and being aware of this phenomenon and how it plays out is one of the first steps in stopping or managing its effects.
+The street phenomenon highlights this fact, however being aware of this phenomenon and how it plays out in our daily lives is one of the first steps in managing its effects.

 • Angela Kayode-Sanni